hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 ◊◊◊◊

 The next day Somakhya and Lootika again met with Vidrum at the appointed hour.
-He seemed wan and forlorn: “Friends\! it is an utter disaster\!”
+He seemed wan and forlorn: “Friends! it is an utter disaster!”
 Lootika: “What?”
 Vidrum: “My precious fossils were stolen by someone when I was playing cricket today.”
 Somakhya: “Why the hell did you have to take it along to show off.
-For a little attention from the girls you have now lost something colossally important as this\!
+For a little attention from the girls you have now lost something colossally important as this!
 Who do you think stole it?”
 Vidrum: “I, Sharvamanyu and Golashiras tried hard to figure it out for much of the day but we failed.
 You know the rougher elements of our class like Sphichmukh who stole the infamous compass box or the mystery thief who stole the green-covered chemistry book and the ball-bearing that Somakhya had gifted you Lootika.”

-Lootika in a weak voice remarked: “Ah\! the green-covered book and ball-bearing.
+Lootika in a weak voice remarked: “Ah! the green-covered book and ball-bearing.
 I won’t forget that day.
 Some of classmates are going to be finished taskara-s even before they are adults.”
 Somakhya noticed a tear drop beneath the normally unsentimental Lootika’s spectacles.
 It